jcoo092/jcoo092.github.io/content/posts/OWASPJuiceShopDeployingSecuring/Six/index.md

 ```

 That gives me two solved challenges with banners across the top of the scoreboard page.
 One of the other challenges says about closing more than one banner at once.
 Fortunately, I saw somewhere in the introductory sections of the "Pwning OWASP Juice Shop" [companion guide](https://pwning.owasp-juice.shop/companion-guide/latest/index.html) that you can close more than one at once by holing the `shift` button when clicking.
 Turns out that wasn't a lie, and now I have another challenge solved.

+### Bullying a Chatbot

+There's another challenge listed "Bully Chatbot", with the description

+> Receive a coupon code from the support chatbot.

+It also is tagged with 'Brute Force' and 'Shenanigans'.
+This all leads me to suspect that if you can ask for a coupon code enough times in a sufficiently short space of time, you can get a coupon code out of it.
+Which means this challenge probably needs a similar approach to the last one.
+I take the exact same approach as with the 'CAPTCHA Bypass' challenge.
+I open up the chatbot section, write a message reading something like "coupon", and see what happens.
+The chatbot responds with something about how it can't give me a coupon code, but I now have a record of a web request asking for a coupon.
+I again copy the cURL command for it out of Powershell, wrap that in the Powershell shorthand for a for loop, bump the number of iterations up to 100, and hit enter.
+The confetti cannons go off, and apparently I have beat the challenge.
+It looks like I managed to beat the same coupon code out of it a few times, but have to scroll back up through the output of all 100 requests to find it.

 ### GETting On With It